monstrousdev/themes/README.md

 - ... from building off of themes **outside** of the Phoenix Bundle.
 - ... from redistributing the code, edited or otherwise, in any platform that Monster does not allow.
 - ... from distributing an edited version of any code without explicit permission from the author.
-- ... from copying and using more than 50 lines of code (in the spacing as shown in the original files) in a different theme without giving due credit.
+- ... from copying and using more than 50 lines of code (in the spacing as shown in the original files) in a different theme or code without giving due credit.

 **All these terms apply to all files in this repository as well as the last few remaning files in the EllexideCodes/Discord-Themes repository.**